jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 {{< /q >}}

-## Universal Relativity
+## Theory of Universal Relationality

-We plug in this model into our [equation-for-everything](/superphysics/principles/chapter-04c) to come up with something for machine learning to work on:
+We plug in this model into our [equation-for-everything](/superphysics/principles/chapter-04c)* to come up with something for machine learning to work on:

 ![Universal Relativity](/graphics/social/cycle.png)

+> Our equation for everything is based on Poincare's Law of Relativity which is consistend with the Relativty of Rene Descartes which is most of the basis of Material Superphysics.
+Poincare's Relativity was replaced by Einstein's sophistical Relativity which locked humans into their current sad reality without nuclear fusion or anti-gravity.

 <!--